Infinex-Labs/Intelligence-OS/docs/faq.md

 ### Can I use a local model instead of Anthropic?

 Not yet.
-A pluggable detector/VLM backend is on the roadmap for Q4, with local VLMs (Ollama, llava) as the first consumer.
-Until then the VLM stage is hard-wired to Anthropic — but remember it is optional.
+A pluggable detector/VLM backend is wanted — local VLMs (Ollama, llava) would be the first consumer — but it isn't built.
+Until then the VLM stage is hard-wired to Anthropic, and remember it is optional.

 ### How many cameras can it handle?